Have a Lucid Dream Tonight

 Three lucid dreaming techniques:

 There are numerous methods to induce lucid dreaming over time, but the three powerful methods below are the most likely to give you immediate results.
 All that is required is the commitment to practice awareness throughout the day with the mindful intention to become aware while you sleep.

-When you start your morning, make your breakfast being aware of the ingredients.
-Wait for them to do something odd like fall through the counter or explode.
+When you start your morning, make your breakfast and pay close attention to the ingredients.
+Wait for them to do something odd, like fall through the counter or explode.
 If nothing happens, look around your kitchen and ask yourself, "Am I dreaming?"
-Your rational mind will decide that you are not, but just in case… poke your palm with your finger.
+Your rational mind will decide you are not, but just in case… poke your palm with your finger.
 If you are dreaming, your finger will go all the way through your hand.

 Repeat, repeat, repeat.
 On your way to work, wait for your car to fly.
 If nothing happens, ask again, "Am I dreaming?" and poke your palm.

 At lunchtime, pay attention to anything that might be off-kilter.
 Ask again, and really wonder if your environment is as real as you believe it to be.
 Poke your palm, just to be sure.
 You will want to repeat this experiment all day long.
-In the bathroom, at dinner, on the couch watching tv, during your evening walk, and right before bed.
+In the bathroom, at dinner, watching tv on the couch, during your evening walk, and right before bed.

 If you were to have a lucid dream tonight, what do you want to do?
 Most people want to fly, and that's perfectly fine!
 You may wish to speak to a loved one that has passed away, or you may want to travel someplace tropical.
 Whatever you desire to do, visualize it now.
 If you were dreaming, what would it look like to fly?
-Next, use the microphone that comes standard with most smartphones to record your voice.
+Next, use the standard microphone on most smartphones to record your voice.
 Say your name, then tell yourself to do what you desire.

 For example: "Monique, it's time to visit your grandma."